-David Rosenthal, vice president of investor relations, discussed the company's performance during 3Q2010 during a conference call with energy analysts.
+David Rosenthal, vice president of investor relations, discussed the company’s performance in 3Q2010 during a conference call with energy analysts.

-In light of ConocoPhillips' announcement on Wednesday that it has curtailed about 180 MMcfe/d of domestic gas production (see Daily GPI, Oct.
-28), Rosenthal was asked whether ExxonMobil, now the biggest gas producer in the United States, was planning a similar move.
+In light of ConocoPhillips’ announcement on Wednesday that it has curtailed about 180 MMcfe/d of domestic gas production (see related story), Rosenthal was asked whether ExxonMobil, now the biggest gas producer in the United States, was planning a similar move.

 “Looking at that business,” Rosenthal said of U.S. operations, “we have not shut in any gas wells.
 Activity continues on pace to what we’ve been running…” There are no plans for shut-ins, he said.

-ExxonMobil completed its acquisition of onshore gas heavyweight XTO Energy Corp. last June, which resulted in the company becoming the largest domestic gas producer (see Daily GPI, June 28).
+ExxonMobil completed its acquisition of onshore gas heavyweight XTO Energy Corp. last June, which resulted in the company becoming the largest domestic gas producer (see NGI, Dec.
+21, 2009).
 With the transaction, ExxonMobil also gained more operating gas rigs.
-However, the producer's gas rig count remains close to what it was prior to the transaction, said Rosenthal.
+However, the producer’s gas rig count remains close to what it was prior to the transaction, said Rosenthal.

 “We’ve got about 68 to 70 rigs running today, and that’s consistent with where we were in the past,” he said.
 “As we look out to the end of the year, essentially it will be in the plus or minus 70 [rig count] category.
 There are no major changes up or down.”